josedv82/NBA_Schedule_XGBoost_Classifier/README.md

-# Influence of schedule related metrics on games outcomes in the NBA
+# Influence of schedule related metrics on games outcomes in the NBA.
+A predictive model approach.

 A google colab notebook showcasing the workflow of a model to predict NBA game outcomes and winning probabilities based on schedule related data.